+Diploma Program

-Diploma Program 36 Weeks - 780 Hours, 56 Credits
+36 Weeks - 780 Clock Hours, 56 Quarter Credit Hours

+Modality: Fully blended

 The Massage Therapy program is designed to provide the student with the necessary tools required to successfully enter the massage industry.
 Whether it is a day spa, physician's office, health club, or resort, graduates of this program will have acquired all the tools needed to thrive in this exciting new career.